actbee/Spelling_AI/README.md

 # Getting Started with Create React App

+## About
+This is one of the series prototypes that try to teach kids the basic AI principles.

+You can test this demo online: https://spelling-ai.onrender.com/

+If you want to try it locally, please follow the following instructions.

 ## Opening the Terminal
 Mac: type "terminal" into spotlight search (usually command-space) and open the first result.
 If this doesn't work, see [alternatives](https://setapp.com/how-to/how-to-open-terminal-on-mac?ci=16866791938&adgroupid=137159863164&adpos=&ck=terminal%20app%20mac&targetid=kwd-299340377240&match=p&gnetwork=g&creative=592503194158&placement=&placecat=&accname=setapp&gclid=Cj0KCQjwpcOTBhCZARIsAEAYLuVWE53tYVhornpYBBdP7A6NuYHll5noeB-lvCIfEtc-181YYm3M0NYaAtqjEALw_wcB)